MartinGantenbein/MeritJS/README.md

 # MeritJS
-Javascript to visualize your Merits as provided by MeritServer
+Javascript to visualize your Merits as provided by [MeritServer](https://github.com/tafli/MeritServer).